A new set of tools for goodness-of-fit validation: Discussion

 \section{Discussion}

-The present work proposes an approach for model validation based on the pair (B plot, $\mathcal{P}_{R(\alpha)})$ or (B plot, $\ensuremath{\mathcal{P}_{\tilde{Q}(\alpha)}}(\ensuremath{\widetilde{\beta}})$) that appears to be a good compromise to the two routes presented in the introduction.
-In the case of a Gaussian null model, the test statistics are powerwise competitive with some of the best solutions proposed in the literature, while the B plot and related acceptance regions offer an enhanced assessment, with respect to PP or QQ plots, as to where the data deviate from the contemplated model.
+The present work proposes an approach for model validation based on the pair (B-plot, $\mathcal{P}_{R(\alpha)})$ or (B-plot, $\ensuremath{\mathcal{P}_{\tilde{Q}(\alpha)}}(\ensuremath{\widetilde{\beta}})$) that appears to be a good compromise to the two routes presented in the Introduction.
+In the case of a Gaussian null model, with known as well as unknown parameters, our test statistics are powerwise competitive with some of the best solutions proposed in the literature, while the B-plot and related acceptance regions offer an enhanced assessment, with respect to PP or QQ plots, as to where the data deviate from the contemplated model.
 The technical details here are confined to the Gaussian null model.
-But existing evidence and earlier experience allows to expect that our approach can be extended to other location-scale families and several more complex models.
-In particular, other $\sqrt{n}$-consistent estimators than the MLE could be covered by adjusting the test statistic and the data driven selection procedure.
-For illustration of different situations where data driven smooth tests, using other systems of functions than the present $\{h_{s,j}(\cdot)\}$, work well see Kallenberg \& Ledwina (1997), Pe\~{n}a (2003), Ducharme \& Fontez (2004), Ducharme \& Lafaye de Micheaux (2004, 2020), Inglot \& Ledwina (2006), Bissantz et al. (2009), Escanciano \& Lobato (2009), Janic \& Ledwina (2009), Wang \& Qu (2009) and Thas et al. (2015).
-It should be noted that in such situations, the constructions are more involved as a rule and additional technical work is needed.
+But existing evidence and earlier experience allows to expect that our approach can be extended to other nonparametric problems, general location-scale families and several more complex models.
+In particular, other $\sqrt{n}$-consistent estimators than the MLE could be covered by adjusting the \textnormal{CC} curve, the test statistic and the data driven selection procedure.
+For illustration of different situations where data driven smooth tests, using other systems of functions than the present $\{h_{s,j}(\cdot)\}$, work well see Kallenberg \& Ledwina (1999), Pe\~{n}a (2003), Ducharme \& Fontez (2004), Ducharme \& Lafaye de Micheaux (2004, 2020), Inglot \& Ledwina (2006), Bissantz, Claeskens, Holzmann \& Munk (2009), Escanciano \& Lobato (2009), Janic \& Ledwina (2009), Wang \& Qu (2009), Wy{\l}upek (2010, 2021) and Thas, Rayner \& de Neve (2015).
+However, it should be noted that in such situations, the constructions are more involved as a rule and additional technical work is needed.
+In return, both empirical and theoretical studies show that well-calibrated data driven tests are only slightly less powerful than classical solutions applied in their most favourable situations, while otherwise having unrivalled sensitivity to a large spectrum of important alternatives.

-In Sections 2.5 and 3.3, we have qualified our alternatives, chosen on a fair range of shape of $CC$'s, as ``carefully'' selected.
-See Appendix C for a discussion as to why this should be of some concern.
-More importantly, we discuss in some examples of Appendix A how the B plot can help in choosing an adequate GoF test strategy to formally assess the overall fit of data to a postulated model.